Beu-Wolf/NC-Switches/README.md

 ## 8 - Simple division using Taurus

 [EBd_Taurus_Div2_No_Sum](./FFA_Taurus_Switch/EBd_Taurus_2Operands/FFDiv_It_Pipe.scala) - This is Spatial code for an FPGA, that follows the architecture of Taurus.
 This PoC performs normal finite field division betwenn 2 operands, using the EBd algorithm, in the field GF(256).
+The program compiles but has not been tested yet to extract any meaningfull metrics.

+## 9 - Simple inversion using Taurus

-The program compiles but as not been tested yet to extract any meaningfull metrics.
+[Inv_Taurus_Div2_No_Sum](./FFA_Taurus_Switch/Inv_Taurus_2Operands/FFInv_It_Pipe.scala) - This is Spatial code for an FPGA, that follows the architecture of Taurus.
+This PoC performs a normal finite field inversion of an operand, using the inversion algorithm, in the field GF(256).
+The program compiles but has not been tested yet to extract any meaningfull metrics.

 ## Bonus - Maximum simultaneous multiplications